Preserving New Zealand’s Audiovisual Heritage: Ngā Taonga Sound & Vision

 Collection Overview

-The collection at Ngā Taonga Sound & Vision encompasses nearly 800,000 items, reflecting 120 years of Aotearoa New Zealand's rich audiovisual history.
-This extensive collection showcases a remarkable diversity in its materials, including films, radio and television broadcasts, sound recordings, and even props and documents from various productions.
+The collection at Ngā Taonga Sound & Vision spans over 120 years of Aotearoa’s history, encompassing a wide range of audiovisual materials.
+This includes films, radio and television broadcasts, sound recordings, and related documents and props from various productions.

-You'll find everything from amateur recordings to public broadcasts and commercially released works, all illustrating the audiovisual evolution of New Zealand.
+You’ll find everything from amateur recordings to public broadcasts and commercially released works, all illustrating the audiovisual evolution of New Zealand across decades of cultural change.

-The items within this collection present a multitude of perspectives on what it means to be a New Zealander, encompassing cultural, historical, and national significance.
-You'll discover a wealth of mātauranga Māori content, alongside productions made by Māori and New Zealand artists, performers, and technicians.
+The items reflect diverse perspectives on what it means to be a New Zealander, holding deep cultural significance.
+This includes substantial mātauranga Māori content, alongside works by Māori and other New Zealand artists and technicians.

-As you explore the collection, you'll encounter historical testimonies that reflect both the triumphs and challenges of New Zealand's past, including colonial history.
+As you explore, you’ll encounter historical testimonies that capture both the triumphs and challenges of New Zealand’s past, including colonial history and modern societal shifts.

 Preservation Efforts

-Collaborative projects are bringing together various organizations to ensure that even nitrate films receive the specialized care they need.
+Collaborative projects unite various organizations to ensure even fragile materials like nitrate films receive the specialized care needed for long-term preservation.

 Digitization Initiatives

-1. At-Risk Content: Over 95 percent of audiovisual material could vanish in less than a decade without digitization.
+• At-Risk Content: Over 95 percent of audiovisual material risks being lost within a decade without urgent digitization.

-2. Volume of Items: The project aims to digitize over 400,000 items, including videos and audio formats at risk of technological obsolescence.
+• Volume of Items: The project targets over 400,000 items, including videos and audio formats facing technological obsolescence.

-Memnon, the international vendor with nearly 20 years of experience, has set up a dedicated facility at Avalon Studios to ensure meticulous care for each item.
+Memnon, an international vendor with extensive experience, operates a dedicated facility at Avalon Studios in Wellington to ensure meticulous handling of each item during digitization.

 Nitrate Film Preservation

-When it's time to dispose of original nitrate films, follow guidelines for hazardous waste unless they hold significant value.
-Keep records of new locations after rehousing, ensuring well-ventilated storage to mitigate risks associated with acidic gases.
+When disposing of original nitrate films, follow hazardous waste guidelines unless they hold significant value.
+Maintain records of new storage locations and ensure well-ventilated spaces to mitigate risk factors.

 Collaborative Projects

-Numerous collaborative projects are underway to safeguard New Zealand's audiovisual heritage, with the Utaina Project standing out as a remarkable initiative.
-This project has received over $40 million in government funding and aims to digitally preserve more than 400,000 culturally significant recordings.
+Numerous collaborative efforts are underway to safeguard New Zealand’s audiovisual heritage, with the Utaina Project leading as a flagship initiative.
+It has secured over $40 million in government funding for preservation.

-By leveraging collaborative technology, it brings together key institutions like Ngā Taonga Sound & Vision, the National Library of New Zealand, and Archives New Zealand.
+By leveraging advanced technology, it unites key institutions like Ngā Taonga Sound & Vision, the National Library of New Zealand, and Archives New Zealand in a shared mission.

 Here are three key aspects of the Utaina Project:

-1. Comprehensive Preservation: The project intends to safeguard over 350,000 original AV items, ensuring that vital cultural storytelling remains accessible for future generations.
+• Comprehensive Preservation: It aims to safeguard over 350,000 original AV items, ensuring cultural storytelling remains accessible for future generations.

-2. State-of-the-Art Facilities: Memnon has established a modern audiovisual preservation facility in Wellington, staffed by local talent and equipped with specialized tools.
+• State-of-the-Art Facilities: Memnon operates a modern preservation facility in Wellington, staffed by local talent with specialized equipment.

-3. Long-Term Partnerships: Collaborations with organizations like Warner Bros.
-Discovery enhance the project's scope, preserving decades of news and current affairs history in Aotearoa.
+• Long-Term Partnerships: Collaborations with entities like Warner Bros.
+Discovery preserve decades of Aotearoa’s news and current affairs history, as detailed on this partnership announcement.

-This extensive preservation effort not only protects at-risk content but also plays a crucial role in maintaining New Zealand's rich cultural heritage and social history.
+This extensive effort not only protects at-risk content but also upholds New Zealand’s cultural heritage and social history through innovative collaboration.

 Access and Availability